dennislwm/curatormind/pages/Writing.md

 		-
 		  2. Your LinkedIn profile is not updated or consistent with your CV
-			- Adding an Acloud.guru credential to your LinkedIn profile -
+			- Adding an Acloud.guru credential to your LinkedIn profile
-		  4. You don't have a compelling reason or story to tell
 	- Coffee appetite ☕
 		-
 		  3. You have imposter syndrome and are not sending your CV to job descriptions